Macomb High School

 Macomb High School is a public four-year high school located in Macomb, Illinois, a city in McDonough County, Illinois, in the United States.
 MHS is part of Macomb Community Unit School District 185, which also includes MacArthur Early Childhood Center, Lincoln Elementary School, Edison Elementary School, and Macomb Middle School.
-The school draws students from the towns of Macomb, Bardolph, and Adair.
+The school draws students from the communities of Macomb, Bardolph, Adair, and Georgetown.
 Macomb Middle School was built just south of Macomb High School and was completed in 2023.

 Academics

 Macomb High School is currently Fully Recognized by making adequate yearly progress and complying with state tests and standards.
 In 2009, 71% of students tested met or exceeded standards.
 MHS made Adequate Yearly Progress in 2009 on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
-The school's average high school graduation rate between 2000 and 2009 was 95%.
+The school's average high school graduation rate in 2025 was 86.9%.
 School enrollment decreased from 623 to 565 (9%) in the period of 2000–2009.

-In 2023, the faculty was 145 teachers, averaging 16.0 years of experience, and of whom 42% held an advanced degree.
-The average class size was 17.9.
-The student to faculty ratio was 17:1.
-The district's instructional expenditure per student was $5,578.
+In 2025, the faculty consisted of 52 teachers, of whom 51% held an advanced degree.
+The average class size was 18.7.
+The student to faculty ratio was 18:1.
+The district's instructional expenditure per student was $16,375.